turboapps/docs/reference/command_line/fork.md

 Usage: turbo fork  <existing container> [<new container name>]

 <options> available:
-      --format=VALUE         Use json format for output
+      --format=VALUE         Use the specified format for output.
+Supported values: json --images=VALUE         Use specified images for new container --wait-after-error     Leave process open after error
+      --wait-after-exit      Leave process open after it exits
 ```

+When `--images' is specified, those images are used in the copied container.

 #### Examples: